KVHP: History

 On July 28, 2009, KVHP began carrying programming from The CW on digital subchannel 29.2 (which had simulcast the main channel's programming in standard-definition prior to joining the network), after KVHP owner National Communications assumed promotional and advertising control of cable-only CW Plus affiliate "WBLC" from Suddenlink Communications.
 This was moved to KPLC's second subchannel on August 31, 2017, so that KVHP could launch Lake Charles' first standalone ABC affiliate, under the branding "SWLA ABC".
 Prior to this move, Lafayette's KATC served as Lake Charles' default ABC station, although some area cable and satellite providers also carried other nearby ABC affiliates, such as KBMT from Beaumont or KLAX-TV from Alexandria.
 The new channel returns the network to the market 53 years after KPLC dropped its secondary ABC affiliation.

 On March 10, 2016, National Communications, Inc. agreed to sell KVHP to KVHP License Subsidiary, LLC (a subsidiary of American Spirit Media) for $2 million.
 American Spirit Media entered into a shared services agreement and studio lease agreement with Raycom Media (owner of local NBC affiliate KPLC) to operate KVHP when the acquisition was completed.
 The application was accepted for filing on March 18 by the Federal Communications Commission; the sale was completed on August 15, 2016.

+Gray Media announced on July 1, 2026, that it would buy American Spirit Media's six stations, including KPLC, for $50 million; the deal is permissible because of the 2025 federal appeals court decision Zimmer Radio of Mid-Missouri v.
+FCC, which struck down limitations on one company owning two of the top four stations in a market.